Love one another deeply from the heart. (1 Peter 1:22b)

 The Gift of Community grew out of own desire to do life together.
 By removing barriers, providing resources and offering encouragement to step into community, Chronic Joy® is here to equip you with everything you need to build small groups that thrive.
 Group facilitators can request a starter packet. *Please invite individual participants to request a FREE copy of Discovering Hope as part of our Gift of Hope program.

-Packet includes Discovering Hope: Beginning the Journey Toward Hope in Chronic Illness, Grace, Truth & Time: Facilitating Small Groups That Thrive, and bonus print materials.
+Packet includes Discovering Hope: Beginning the Journey Toward Hope in Chronic Illness and Grace, Truth & Time: Facilitating Small Groups That Thrive.

-* Limit one free gift per person. **Limited international delivery.
+* Limit one free gift per person/address. **Limited international delivery.

 Ruth Haley Barton

 Community may be one of the most over-promised, under-delivered aspects of the Christian life today.
 Individuals remain selfish and stuck in their ways.
 Communities become spiritually lifeless or even fall apart because we don't know how to experience transformation together.
 Transforming community emerges as we embrace a shared commitment to the attitudes, practices and behaviors that open us to Christ in our midst.

 One Thousand Gifts: A Dare to Live Fully Right Where You Are